alvin-est/improved-barnacle/README.md

 - [Tests](#tests)
 - [Questions](#questions)
 ## Installation
-By installing NodeJS development environment in their localhost or server and then cloning the repo.
+Install NodeJS development environment on your localhost workstation or server and then git clone this repo.
 ## Usage
-In the console, write the command 'npm i' to install relevant packages and then 'node index' to start the app.
+In the console, write the command 'npm i' to install relevant packages and then 'node index' to run the app.
 ## License
       This project is licensed under the MIT license.
 ## Contributors